jhelsby/jlox-notes/sections/4_evaluating-expressions.md

 ### Evaluation Visit Methods

-I think the visit method code are quite self-explanatory, so I will reproduce them below with minimal notes.
+I think the visit method code is quite self-explanatory, so I will reproduce them below with minimal notes.
 We'll need a couple of simple helper functions before we can implement them, though:

 ```java
 private boolean isTruthy(Object object) {